codyhsu/excel_vba_email/README.md

 Here's our plan:

-* **Gather Feedback:** We'll implement a follow-up email system to gather feedback from program participants.
+* **Gather Feedback:** We decided to implement a follow-up email system to gather feedback from program participants.
 This internal feedback will help us improve offerings, while external feedback can validate courses or even lead to internal training creation.

 **Starting Simple with Excel**

 Unfortunately, there were no existing software or dedicated systems for sending follow-up emails.
 So, we opted for a basic solution using Microsoft Excel as a starting point.
+As the team member with the most extensive Excel knowledge, I took the lead on designing the solution.
+This involved incorporating valuable feedback from colleagues and crafting an effective email template.

 ## Solution Design

-For the solution part, I also have created a powerpoint for my colleagues for the future use, the readness is also easier, if you would like can skip here, and up for the colorful version. click here.
+The solution part include following steps:

+1. Data Preparation (Power Query)
+2. Email Template Design with placeholders
+3. Tips for sharability
+4. Developer Tab enablement (one-time)
+5. VBA code adpation (can also be found [HERE](docs/code_adaption.pdf))
+6. Excution

 * **Step 1**: Data Preparation